 Mouth and throat problems

-Mucositis (inflammation inside the mouth) is a short-term side effect that can happen when radiation is given to the head and neck area.
+Mucositis (inflammation inside the mouth and throat) is a short-term side effect that can happen when radiation is given to the head and neck area.
+It can make swallowing painful, and some patients lose weight because they have trouble eating.
 It usually gets better within a few weeks after treatments end.
 Dry mouth and a loss of taste can be caused by radiation damage to the salivary glands and taste buds.
 Thick, sticky, rope-like saliva and swallowing problems may develop, too.
 These side effects often go away after treatments end, but sometimes they don’t.

 Good nutrition is important for people with cancer.
 If mouth pain and irritation make it hard to eat or swallow, you may need to have a feeding tube put into your stomach for a while so you can take in enough nourishment.
 Your health care team will help you develop a plan to manage your symptoms.
-For more suggestions, see our documents, Caring for the Patient With Cancer at Home: A Guide for Patients and Families, and Nutrition for the Person With Cancer During Treatment: A Guide for Patients and Families.
+For more suggestions, see our document, Nutrition for the Person With Cancer During Treatment: A Guide for Patients and Families.

 Radiation to the head and neck area can affect your teeth, too, and increase your chances of getting cavities.
 Mouth care to prevent problems will be an important part of your treatment.
 Before starting radiation, talk to your dentist and have a complete check-up.
 Also ask your dentist to talk to your radiation oncologist before your radiation treatments begin, and be sure to discuss your daily mouth care routine with the doctor or dentist.
 Any dental work you need may have to be done before radiation begins and daily fluoride treatments may be prescribed to help protect your teeth.

 Last Medical Review: 10/23/2013

 Last Revised: 10/23/2013